Areas of Expertise

 Short Bio

-Rühlig received his PhD from Frankfurt University with a thesis on sovereign state control in China’s foreign policy.
+Rühlig earned his PhD from Frankfurt University with a thesis on sovereign state control in China’s foreign policy.
 He studied international relations and peace and conflict research at Frankfurt University and the Technical University of Darmstadt, as well as political science and cultural anthropology at Tübingen University.

 Languages